 Well beyond producing extraordinary and lasting products with venerable craftsmanship and old-world manufacturing techniques, we seek to build genuine and lasting connections with the Mission Men and Women our remarkable leather products are designed to serve.

 Today, Mission Mercantile exists to carry those uncompromising personal standards of quality and integrity into the future through the remarkable, vegetable and chrome tanned leather goods crafted with carefully selected 100% full grain steerhides that bear our name.
 And, the dedicated level of service we provide to the customers who value the unique virtues and features of these fine offerings.

-Our personal mercantile story begins in 1903 with the Claxton Carriage and Hardware Company, located in Claxton, Georgia and the oldest continually operating business in Evans County.
-After his completing his US military service, my father George W. “Bill” Bowen began working in the store in 1950, later partnering with Raleigh Rogers to acquire and rename the business Bowen-Rogers Hardware.
+Our family has over 150 years of merchant / mercantile history on both sides of our family tree.
+My personal mercantile story begins in 1903 with the Claxton Carriage and Hardware Company, located in Claxton, Georgia and the oldest continually operating business in Evans County.
+After his completing his US military service, my father George W. “Bill” Bowen began working in that store in 1950, partnered with Raleigh Rogers to purchase it and renamed the business Bowen-Rogers Hardware.
 He eventually acquired Mr. Rogers’ ownership and ultimately ran the business for almost 50 years.

 I was born in 1962 (my middle name is "William" after my dad) and quite literally grew up in our hardware store.

 “We believe in the simple attributes, aesthetics, and functionalities that have already stood the test of time.”